 1. Choose a task that you normally do on a daily basis, like brushing your teeth or taking a shower.

 2. Try to focus your attention on the task, bringing all of your senses to the experience.

-3. If you’re taking a shower, feel and listen to the water pouring against your skin, and smell the shampoo you’re using, and visual details you don’t usually notice, such as the iridescence of the bubbles.
+3. If you’re taking a shower, feel and listen to the water pouring against your skin, and smell the shampoo you’re using, and visualize details you don’t usually notice, such as the iridescence of the bubbles.

 - Portions of this article were adapted from the book Trauma‑Sensitive Mindfulness, © 2018 by David A. Treleaven.
 All rights reserved.

 - Trauma and shock (apa.org)